Mona-Klj/Movies-Correlation-Project/README.md

 3- looked at correlations

-## There is High correlation between Budget and Gross and I was right
+## There is High correlation between Budget and Gross and I was right.

 4- Changeed every objects Columns to category type